 3 Designation indicates the year that a wilderness was designated by Congress.
 For multi-managed wilderness areas, this represents the year in which each agency started managing the area, and may be different depending on the agency.
 For example, the Domeland Wilderness was originally designated in 1964, but at that time was managed only by the Forest Service.
 The Bureau of Land Management did not begin managing the area until its acreage was added in 1994.
 Similarly, for wilderness areas with acreage in more than one state, this represents the year the acreage was first designated in that state.
 For example, while the Absaroka-Beartooth Wilderness was originally designated in 1978 in Montana, its Wyoming portion did not come into existence until 1984.

 Exploring Wilderness Data: The Federal laws that established individual wilderness unit, beginning with the Wilderness Act of 1964 and including all subsequent wilderness legislation, are the legally correct source for the wilderness names, locations, original acreage, and dates of designation.
 Wilderness.net's National Wilderness Preservation System database, searchable using the form above, began with the following publication, which compiled the legislated acres for all designated wilderness areas: Landres, Peter; Meyer, Shannon.
 2000.
 National Wilderness Preservation System database: key attributes and trends, 1964 through 1999.
 Gen. Tech.
 Rep. RMRS-GTR-18-Revised Edition.
 Ogden, UT: U.S. Department of Agriculture, Rocky Mountain Research Station.
 97 p.
 Download this publication.
 Current reported acreage figures are the sum of administrative unit acreages reported by each wilderness' managing agency or agencies.
-Data last updated on 6/5/13 (Acreages for the Granite Mountain and the White Mountains wildernesses were updated to reflect administrative transfers that were part of the designating legislation but were missed).
+Data last updated on 3/20/14 (Newly designated Sleeping Bear Dunes Wilderness added; Bureau of Land Management wilderness area acreages updated to be consistent with official data tables).